Why is important to balance our nutrition?

 If you do not eat enough protein in your diet, your body will struggle to repair and grow.
-In order to grow and repair tissue, out body uses amino acids that it breaks down from protein.
-As we need these building blocks in order to constantly repair, a lack of protein can lead to tiredness, illnesses, malnourishment and catabolism (breaking down our own muscle).
+In order to grow and repair tissue, our body uses amino acids that it breaks down from protein.
+As we need these building blocks in order to constantly repair, a lack of protein can lead to tiredness, illnesses, malnourishment, and catabolism (breaking down our own muscles).

-Our body prefer carbohydrates as a source of fuel, particularly in high intensity activity.
-Limiting carbohydrate can cause you to fatigue faster under high energy demand.
+Our body prefers carbohydrates as a source of fuel, particularly in high-intensity activity.
+Limiting carbohydrates can cause you to fatigue faster under high energy demand.
 When our body has to break down fat to fuel higher activity levels, it can place our systems under greater stress.

 What are micronutrients?

 Micronutrients are vitamins and minerals that have a wide-ranging function throughout all of the systems and structures in our body.
 Our bodies need these in small amounts.
 These are the nutrients that you may neglect and not realise are having an effect on your health.
 Keeping them balanced is simple if you maintain a balanced diet.
 Repetitive or limited eating habits can cause deficiencies.